-Application for course approval may be made by a unit member on an individual basis or by a District manager or sponsoring institution on behalf of specific categories of unit
+Application for course approval may be made by a unit member on an individual basis or by a District manager or sponsoring institution on behalf of specific categories of unit members.
+The application must describe the value of the course for enhancing professional competence.

-2.024 COURSE WORK COMPLETED AFTER MEETING BACHELOR'S DEGREE REOUIREMENTS
+2.024 COURSE WORK COMPLETED AFTER MEETING BACHELOR'S DEGREE REQUIREMENTS